Computing quantum magic of state vectors: Conclusion

 From a practical standpoint, the introduced algorithms exhibit a high degree of parallelism and are well suited for modern high-performance computing architectures.
 All core routines are implemented in the open-source \href{https://github.com/bsc-quantic/HadaMAG.jl/}{HadaMAG.jl} package, which leverages multi-threading, MPI-based distributed memory parallelism, and GPU acceleration via CUDA.
 This enables numerically exact calculations of SRE and mana for system sizes that are significantly beyond the reach of naive implementations, and makes resource-theoretic diagnostics readily available for large-scale numerical studies of quantum dynamics.

 On the conceptual side, the fast Hadamard transform (for SRE) and its ternary analogue (for mana) reveal a unifying mathematical structure underlying seemingly different non-stabilizerness measures.
 In the qubit case, the efficient SRE algorithm recasts the full set of Pauli overlaps into a sequence of Walsh--Hadamard transforms on \(\mathbb{Z}_2^N\), while in the qutrit case the efficient mana algorithm expresses Wigner function evaluations as fast Fourier transforms on \(\mathbb{Z}_3^N\).
 This common ``fast transform'' viewpoint elucidates why both quantities can be computed in \(O(N d^{2N})\) time.
+A detailed comparison with related prior uses of the fast Walsh--Hadamard transform in the context of non-stabilizerness and Pauli decomposition is provided in Appendix~\ref{app:fwht_comparison}.

 The same fast-transform framework also underpins our sampling scheme for SRE, Algorithm~\ref{alg:sre_sampling_fht}, which combines thermodynamic integration with a fast-Hadamard-based evaluation of effective energies.
 By sampling only over \(X\)-patterns and using the fast transform to collapse the sum over \(Z\)-patterns and employing the thermodynamic integration, the algorithm may avoid the exponential growth in the required number of samples with system size that plagues naive Monte Carlo schemes.
 Our results for quantum circuit states suggest that for generic states the statistical uncertainty on the SRE \(M_2\) grows at most polynomially with \(N\), so that a fixed target precision can be maintained with a polynomial increase of sampling effort, rather than an exponential one.